About the Archived Synthetic Data Initiative

 The Archived Synthetic Data Initiative (ASDI) is an effort to enhance science with MAST data.
 The goal is to enable discoverability of synthetic observations of astronomical objects, and to enable users to analyze these products alongside real data.

 Accelerating computing offers powerful new tools for studying the universe, especially when simulations and synthetic observations can be compared with real data.
-Over the past few years, MAST has collaborated on research and development activities to enhance simulated datasets, called the Archived Synthetic Data Initiative (ASDI).
+MAST has collaborated on research and development activities to enhance simulated datasets, called the Archived Synthetic Data Initiative (ASDI).
 The primary goal of ASDI is to unite community-contributed simulations and synthetic data with MAST data to enhance the ability of any users to ask and answer hard astrophysical questions.
 The basic concept is that an ASDI contribution begins as a MAST HLSP.
-Two additional requirements are 1) to provide a custom search service for different synthetic data types, and 2) to provide a data simulation service suited to specific mission observing modes
+Two additional requirements that are being explored are 1) to make the data avaialble in a custom search service for different synthetic data types, and 2) to provide a data simulation service suited to specific missions

 In 2019, MAST began work developing a prototype ASDI web service.
-To demonstrate the ASDI concept, we have used an HLSP contribution of simulated galaxy halo gas spectra, and enabled simple STIS spectroscopic data simulations.
-In the first phase, we ingested the HLSP files and metadata, which we have exposed via a VO TAP service to enable searching for subsets of data products.
-In the second phase, MAST has developed a web service to take the pristine sky synthetic data products, modify them with basic data simulation steps on the server-side, and then return the final products to the user.
+To demonstrate the ASDI concept, we used simulated galaxy halo gas spectra, and enabled simple STIS spectroscopic data simulations.
+In the first phase, we ingested the files and metadata, which we exposed via a VO TAP service to enable searching for subsets of data products.
+In the second phase, MAST developed a web service to take the pristine sky synthetic data products, modify them with basic data simulation steps on the server-side, and then return the final products to the user.
+Both the TAP and web service prototypes have been decommissioned, but a lot was learned by undergoing this project.

 Contribute Synthetic Data